If I asked you who your book was aimed at, could you tell me?

 Does it really make a difference?

 Oh yes.
-I personally have been sent books that were described as one type of genre (that I liked) only to find out that while, yes it technically IS that genre, it was also more for kids.
+I personally have been sent books that were described as one type of genre (that I liked) only to find out that while, yes it technically IS that genre, it was definitely a kids book.

 So I was truly not the target audience and couldn’t get through the books since I had zero interest.